Nackeey/Random-projects/README.md

-Random projects with practical, educational goals
+Random projects with practical and educational goals